Topology of a Uniform Spanning Tree on a Cylinder: Notation and main statements

-\begin{definition} A \emph{uniformly random spanning tree} (UST) of a finite connected graph \(G\) is a spanning tree chosen uniformly at random from the set of all spanning trees of \(G\). \end{definition}
+\begin{definition} A \emph{uniform spanning tree} (UST) of a finite connected graph \(G\) is a spanning tree chosen uniformly from the set of all spanning trees of \(G\). \end{definition}

-\begin{theorem}[Exponential tail for branches off some trunk of a UST on a cylinder] Let $G_{n,m}$ be a cylindrical graph and let $T$ be a uniform spanning tree on $G_{n,m}$.
-There exists a trunk $L=L(T)\subset T$ such that, for every $l\in\mathbb{N}$,
+\begin{theorem}[Exponential tail for branches off the Wilson trunk of a UST on a cylinder] Let \(n\ge3\) and \(m\ge2\), and let \(G_{n,m}=C_n\times P_m\).
+Sample a uniform spanning tree $T$ on $G_{n,m}$ by Wilson's algorithm as follows: start with a root vertex on one boundary ring, and start the first random walk from a vertex on the other boundary ring.
+Let $L\subset T$ be the first loop-erased path produced by the algorithm.
+Then $L$ is a trunk, and for every $l\ge 0$,

-where $C>0$ and $\theta=\theta(n)\in(0,1)$ depend only on the circumference $n$ and are independent of $m$ and $l$. \end{theorem}
+where $C=C(n)>0$ and $\theta=\theta(n)\in(0,1)$ depend only on the circumference $n$ and are independent of $m$ and $l$. \end{theorem}